Not So Securus

 The implications are especially alarming for calls that are understood to be the exception to the record-everything rule.
 Securus’ phone systems are supposed to be set up to allow certain phone numbers to be logged and flagged so that calls to those numbers are exempt from being recorded — let alone stored.

-Indeed, that a criminal defendant or prisoner should be able to speak frankly and honestly with a lawyer is a cornerstone of the criminal justice system – inherent in a defense attorney’s ethical obligations, and firmly rooted in the Sixth Amendment right to competent and effective legal counsel.
+Indeed, that a criminal defendant or inmate should be able to speak frankly and honestly with a lawyer is a cornerstone of the criminal justice system — inherent in a defense attorney’s ethical obligations, and firmly rooted in the Sixth Amendment right to competent and effective legal counsel.
 A review of contracts and proposals completed by Securus in a handful of states reflects the company’s understanding of this right.
-In a 2011 bid to provide phone service to prisoners in Missouri’s state prisons, Securus promised that each “call will be recorded and monitored, with the exception of privileged calls.”
-But the database provided to The Intercept shows that over 12,000 recordings of prisoner-attorney communications, placed to attorneys in Missouri, were collected, stored and ultimately hacked.
+In a 2011 bid to provide phone service to inmates in Missouri’s state prisons, Securus promised that each “call will be recorded and monitored, with the exception of privileged calls.”
+But the database provided to The Intercept shows that over 12,000 recordings of inmate-attorney communications, placed to attorneys in Missouri, were collected, stored, and ultimately hacked.

 The data provided to The Intercept also includes at least 27 recordings of calls to attorneys in Austin, Texas, made between December 2011 and October 2013 — a fact that is particularly compelling in light of a federal civil rights suit filed there in 2014 against Securus, which provides phone service to the county’s jails.
 At the heart of the lawsuit is the allegation that calls to known attorneys have been — and continue to be — recorded.
 The company’s contract specifically provides that calls “to telephone numbers known to belong [to] attorneys are NOT recorded” and that “if any call to an attorney is inadvertently recorded, the recording is destroyed as soon as it is discovered.”